scripts-dmc/scripts-dmc.github.io/index.md

-## Welcome to the Data Portal of the SCRIPTS Cluster of Excellence
+## Data Portal of the SCRIPTS Cluster of Excellence

 Here you can find information about past and ongoing SCRIPTS projects, and about data produced in these projects.